opensearch-project/data-prepper/data-prepper-plugins/otel-metrics-raw-processor/README.md

     "negativeOffset" : 0,
     "positiveOffset : 1
 ```

+The `exponential_histogram_max_allowed_scale` parameter defines the maximum allowed scale for the exponential histogram.
+Increasing this parameter will increase potential
+memory consumption.
+See [the spec](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/metrics/v1/metrics.proto) for more information on exponential histograms and their computational complexity.
+All exponential histograms that have a scale that is above 10 (or the configured parameter) will be discarded and logged with error level.

+**Note**: the absolute scale value is used for comparison, so a scale of -11 will be treated equally to 11 and thus exceed the configured value of 10 - and be discarded.

 ## Metrics
 This plugin uses all common metrics in [AbstractProcessor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-api/src/main/java/com/amazon/dataprepper/model/processor/AbstractProcessor.java), and does not currently introduce custom metrics.